onedata/onedata-documentation/docs/user-guide/public-data.md

 ::: tip
-For full API reference, see the [handle][handle API] and the [handle Service][handle Service API] chapters of the Onedata REST API documentation.
+For full API reference, see the [handle][handle API] and the [handle service][handle service API] chapters of the Onedata REST API documentation.
 :::

 First, obtain handle service and target share IDs.
 You can get available handle services